gabrielfalcao/lettuce/docs/tutorial/tables.rst

 It means that as you write tests with lettuce, it can be very useful to handle data within steps.

-Step tables are here for you:
+Step tables are here for you

 .. highlight:: ruby